David-L-R/David-L-R/README.md

 ### Careers

-At webeet.io, we’re not just offering you a job—we’re providing a transformative opportunity to launch your career in tech.
+We’re not just offering you a job—we’re providing a transformative opportunity to launch your career in tech.
 Our program is the next generation of training, combining real-world industry projects, mentorship from experienced professionals, and structured learning to help you succeed.

 Check our career program: [webeet.io/careers](https://www.webeet.io/careers)